XuanL17/Mjolnir/README.md

 ## **Experiments**
 ---
 ### **Notes**
-We exclude our trained Gradient Diffusion Model
+We exclude our trained Gradient Diffusion Model:

-Please 1.
-Prepare your gradient data to train your own Gradient Diffusion Model;
+1. Prepare your gradient data to train your own Gradient Diffusion Model;

 2. Download your trained model to the folder “saved_train_models” and run main.py.